joshb738/World_Weather_Analysis/README.md

 With minor alterations to the code, the following options can also be made available to the user:

 a) Expanding the Latitude & Longitude search criteria to provide additional travel destinations to the user.

 b) The options for "BICYCLING", or "WALKING" can also be made available to the user on the direction layer map by altering the travel_mode output.

-c) Modifying the "Info Box template" to provide the user with with additional details in the marker pop up, eg. Humidity, Cloudiness, Wind Speed.
+c) Modifying the "Info Box template" to provide the user with with additional details in the marker pop up, e.g. Humidity, Cloudiness, Wind Speed.